skuqre/rb-anise/src/pages/ai-rules.md

     - The main idea is that this is an AI that is globally available to everyone.
 The messages you see sent to it can be seen by everyone else in the server.
     - Embarrassingly, I (skuqre) personally see them.
 It's equally terrifying and amazing what humans can do to a poor chatbot...
 7. Certain limitations
+    **These are not grounds for immediate termination of access, but just some guidelines**.
+Do note that repeated offenses can result in termination.
     - **Avoid sending images**.
-The AI chatbot cannot see what you send it.
+The AI chatbot cannot *visually* see what you send it.
 At most, it only sees the link / the image's name, which is barely helpful in most cases.
     - **Avoid requesting the AI chatbot to perform difficult tasks**.
 Commands such as (not limited to) "generate me a code snippet for x", "write me an essay about y", and the like.
 8. Rules of everybody else
     - Please, follow the rules of the server you're in as well.